Reins981/Reins981.github.io/_tabs/about.md

 ---
-layout: default
-title: Welcome
+title: About
+icon: fas fa-user
+order: 1
 ---

-# Hello, I’m [René Koraschnigg] 👋
+# Hello, I’m René Koraschnigg 👋

 I’m a passionate **QA Engineer** specializing in **automation testing** and **CI/CD integration**.
 With strong analytical skills and a commitment to delivering high-quality software, I help teams build reliable and efficient products.